CDRD Virtual Workshop Series

 with the Rev. Isaiah "Shaneequa" Brokenleg

 • What does it mean to be Two-Spirit and why are they given a revered role as healers and spiritual leaders?
 Episcopal Indigenous Ministries speak of "living in right relationship with humanity and all of creation."
 What is meant by the theology of relationship?
 Have you ever reflected on your personal theology of relationship?
-Join us April 30 and May 28 to explore these questions and more.
+Join us May 28 to explore these questions and more.

 Thursday, May 28 from 7:00 - 8:30 PM